TLCTC Framework Glossary

 - Identify (NIST CSF Function)

-- Within the TLCTC Control Framework, tasks and controls focused on understanding the context, identifying assets, and discovering weaknesses or threats related to a specific Threat Cluster.
+- Within the TLCTC Control Framework used as Control Objective Category for tasks and controls focused on understanding the context, identifying assets, and discovering weaknesses or threats related to a specific Threat Cluster.

 - Identity Theft (Cluster #4)